 There is also research showing that moving towards odd numbers in headlines such as “5 ways to …” or “3 things to know about …” may work better.

 Why?
 People retain 3-5 bits of information at a time, after that they switch off.
-Also most people know that writers often struggle to get to a nice even 10 things – so at least one item on most lists is just padding.

 The same with these studies.
 The only way you can truly know if adding or deleting a dollar sign in your copywriting get the results you want for your business is through testing it and measuring the results.